Justin-Watkins/Justin-Watkins.github.io/03-ExploringYourData.md

 #> 26126.5
 ```

 Turning data from long to wide format and vise-versa is something that is also a common task.
-Let's look at one example.
-Perhaps you would like to see the Giants and Baltimore.
+Perhaps you would like to see the Giants and Baltimore and you need to reformat the data.
 This will be a little more complex, but it demonstrates how logically this system operates.
-We'll use the `dplyr` [@R-dplyr] and `tidyr` [@R-tidyr] libraries to achieve this result.
+We'll use the `dplyr` and `tidyr` [@R-tidyr] libraries to achieve this result.
+You can perform these tasks in SQL, but it won't be as intuitive and user friendly to do so.
+Learn when to use SQL vs. R and vice-versa.

 ```r